GoodEnergy36/bazel-llm-helper/README.md

 I would've used NextJS for this but it doesn't work with the package `react-markdown`.

-This will require you have your own OpenAI API key with credits available.
+This will require you have your own OpenAI API key with credits available. ([more info here](https://platform.openai.com/docs/overview))

 This program makes calls to Open AI's `gpt-4.5-preview` model.
 It is really powerful but it's slow and expensive as fuck.
 If you'd like to switch some performace for speed, in `server/src/routes/api.chat.ts`, `gpt-4.5-preview` can be switched for any of the models found [here](https://platform.openai.com/docs/models#gpt-4o).